Light Field Depth Estimation via Stitched Epipolar Plane Images: Conclusion and discussion

+\begin{IEEEbiography}[{ }]{Junhui Hou} is an Associate Professor with the Department of Computer Science, City University of Hong Kong.
+He holds a B.Eng. degree in information engineering (Talented Students Program) from the South China University of Technology, Guangzhou, China (2009), an M.Eng. degree in signal and information processing from Northwestern Polytechnical University, Xi’an, China (2012), and a Ph.D. degree from the School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore (2016).
+His research interests are multi-dimensional visual computing.

-Dr. Hou was the recipient of several prestigious awards, including the Chinese Government Award for Outstanding Students Study Abroad from China Scholarship Council in 2015 and the Early Career Award (3/381) from the Hong Kong Research Grants Council in 2018.
-He is an elected member of MSA-TC and VSPC-TC, IEEE CAS, and MMSP-TC, IEEE SPS.
-He is currently an Associate Editor for IEEE Transactions on Image Processing, IEEE Transactions on Circuits and Systems for Video Technology, Signal Processing: Image Communication, and The Visual Computer.
-He also served as the Guest Editor for the IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing and an Area Chair of ACM MM’19/20/21, IEEE ICME’20, VCIP’20/21, and WACV’21.
+Dr. Hou received the Early Career Award (3/381) from the Hong Kong Research Grants Council in 2018.
+He is an elected member of IEEE MSA-TC, VSPC-TC, and MMSP-TC.
+He is currently serving as an Associate Editor for \textit{IEEE Transactions on Visualization and Computer Graphics}, \textit{IEEE Transactions on Circuits and Systems for Video Technology}, \textit{IEEE Transactions on Image Processing}, \textit{Signal Processing: Image Communication}, and \textit{The Visual Computer}.

 \end{IEEEbiography}